 Panel members are to consider their role in the process and whether contacting some applicants directly would create a perception of a conflict of interest.

 4. An application cannot be considered if the applicant does not include responses to all the key capabilities (selection criteria)

 False.
 This is at the discretion of the panel.
 The panel could consider that the applicant has not responded because they are not able to.

 However, good practice would mean the panel also considers the experience and work history of the candidate through a thorough analysis of their resume.
 There must be sufficient evidence to ensure a fair and proper short-listing decision.
 The panel can ask an applicant to supply additional (relevant) information at any stage of the recruitment and selection process.

 False.
 It may not be necessary to cover all key capabilities (selection criteria) at interview.
 The selection process is to be structured to ensure the panel gets a comprehensive understanding of each applicant’s skills, knowledge and ability to do the job.
 This could include work sample tests, presentations etc.

 False.
 There is no requirement to automatically grant an interview to an internal applicant.
 The short-listing process should determine the candidates the panel anticipates could meet the key capabilities (selection criteria).
-Interviewing an internal candidate for ‘development purposes’ is contrary to the PSA and recruitment and selection directive because of the merit principle.
+Interviewing an internal candidate for ‘development purposes’ is contrary to the Public Service Act 2008 and recruitment and selection directive because of the merit principle.